scottwrobinson/gulp-lambda-deploy/README.md

 #### `publish`
 A boolean indidcating if you want to publish a new version of the function.

+#### `alias`
+The name of an alias to point to this function.
+If this alias doesn't already exist, it will be created.

 #### `description`
 A string describing the Lambda function.